RAISING AWARENESS THROUGH EDUCATION

 Our skin is our body’s largest organ that performs a variety of

 vital functions - learn how UVR affects and damages our skin

 All skin types can be damaged by UVR, but some skin types

 and family history of skin cancer can mean you are more at risk

-Rates of skin cancer are increasing faster than any other cancer in the UK, with figures doubling every 10-20 years.
-More than 12,000 cases of Melanoma, the deadliest form of the disease are diagnosed every year in the UK and over 2,000 will die from the disease this year alone!
+- Rates of skin cancer are increasing faster than any other cancer in the UK, with figures doubling every 10-20 years.

-- More people die from skin cancer in the UK than in Australia.
+- Around 3,500 people die from skin cancer each year in the UK - more than the sunshine Capital of the world - Australia.

 know in one handy little book

 the golden rules of sun safety

 what you should be looking for...